freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 60.1

-There's two folders and two files here.
+There's two folders and three files here.
 The folders are blue and the files include their extension.
 Next, change to that `test` directory.

 #### HINTS